zopencommunity/meta/data/README_footer.md

 ---

-This is a Zopen Community built project.
+This is a zopen community built project.
 For more information on Zopen Community, visit https://zosopentools.github.io/meta/.

 To set up your environment, visit the [pre-requisites page](https://zosopentools.github.io/meta/#/Guides/Pre-req).